Groupoid exactness and the weak containment problem: Amenability at infinity

-\begin{defn} We say that a locally compact groupoid $\cG$ is {\it amenable at infinity} if there is an amenable $\cG$-space $Y$ such $p : Y \to X=\cG^{(0)}$ is proper.
+\begin{defn} We say that a locally compact groupoid $\cG$ is {\it amenable at infinity} if there is an amenable fibrewise compact $\cG$-space $(Y,p)$, where $p$ is {\it surjective}.
 Whenever $(Y,p)$ can be chosen such that, in addition, there exists a continuous section $\sigma : X\to Y$ of $p$, then we say that $\cG$ is {\it strongly amenable at infinity}. \end{defn}